JuliaHealth/NeuroAnalyzer.jl/README.md

 Many `eeg_` functions have a mutator variant (e.g. `eeg_delete_epoch!()`).
 These functions modifies the input EEG object, e.g. you may use `eeg_delete_channel!(my_eeg, channel=1)` instead of `my_eeg = eeg_delete_channel(my_eeg, channel=1)`.

+CUDA acceleration is used if compatible NVIDIA card and drivers are installed.

 ## Documentation

 Complete NeuroJ.jl documentation is available [here](https://codeberg.org/AdamWysokinski/NeuroJ.jl/src/master/Documentation.md).